Getting To Parramatta

 Parramatta is a great place to ride a bike.
 It is reasonably flat and has good cycle links to Greater Sydney.
 Riding a bike for short trips is often quicker than driving at peak times, plus it’s a great way to meet people and explore the local neighbourhood.

-Parramatta has an extensive number of cycleways including the:
+Parramatta has an extensive cycleways network of cycleways:

-• Two Transit-ways (or T-ways) to the North-West and Liverpool both include shared pedestrian and cycle paths offering a good route to Liverpool via Wetherill Park and Rouse Hill adjacent to Old Windsor Road.
+- Two Transit-ways (T-ways) to the North-West and Liverpool both include shared pedestrian and cycle paths offering a good route to Liverpool via Wetherill Park, and Windsor to Westmead.

-• favourite training ground of local riders at Parramatta Park at roughly half the size of Centennial Park.
+- Parramatta Park a favourite training ground of local riders, roughly half the size of Centennial Park.

 The Addventageous team provides affordable and accessible cycling programs/services for all members of the community, whilst building skills, confidence and safety for cycling.